Memory Hierarchy Design and Characteristics

 External Memory

-Also known as Secondary Memory, and are used to store huge amounts of data, They are non-volatile memories, meaning they will be storing the data even if the power gets off.
+Also known as Secondary Memory, these are peripheral storage devices used to store huge amounts of data.
+They are non-volatile memories, meaning they will be storing the data even if the power gets off.
 They consist of

 • Magnetic Disks